-Eat light, freshly cooked and easily digestible food like hot soups as well as plenty of steamed green vegetables or salads avoiding excess dairy and wheat.
-Add more spices like turmeric, black pepper into foods.
+To ease hay fever symptoms, eat light, freshly cooked and easily digestible food like hot soups as well as plenty of steamed green vegetables or salads avoiding excess dairy and wheat.
+Add more spices like turmeric and black pepper into foods.

 TIP: Try to avoid excess dairy and wheat and if you want to eat cold foods like cheese and yoghurt, stick to having them at lunchtime only.

 Drink warming, strengthening herbal infusions or a decoction made from liquorice, black pepper, basil, and ginger, taken twice daily as soon as the hay fever season starts.

 TIP: Make your own herbal teas containing ginger, turmeric, cumin seeds, and cinnamon and sip 5-6 cups throughout the day.

 Abhyanga and Nasya, the Ayurveda Nasal treatments are very good for Hay Fever.
 Medicated Ayurvedic herbal oils are administered into the nostril after an energizing facial massage and steaming to the face.
 This once again helps to cleanse and clear out any mucus congestion from the sinuses.

 TIP: Abdominal massage will help to get rid of the accumulated toxins in the digestive tract and stimulate the inner fire.